Computer Use Policy

 - Failing to comply with the policies listed in the current Iliff School of Theology Handbook, including the Standards of Community Conduct, Policy on Protection Against Sexual Misconduct, and Policy on Academic Integrity

-- Behaving in ways that are disruptive, abusive, offensive, or insensitive to the rights of others, or that obstruct others in their use of Library resources
+- Behaving in ways that are disruptive, abusive, offensive, or insensitive to the rights of others, or that obstruct others in their use of our resources

 - Engaging in commercial activities other than Iliff School of Theology business

-- Deliberately altering any files or modifying the configuration of any Library PC or peripheral
+- Deliberately altering any files or modifying the configuration of any equipment

 - Damaging or destroying equipment

 - Removing any part of the workstations

 - Attempting to fix or repair hardware and/or software problems

 - Downloading and/or installing files or software to hard drives

 - Using printing resources excessively